antmicro/kenning-pipeline-manager/README.md

 * visualizing and editing dataflows,
 * saving and loading dataflows,
-* communicating with external application to delegate advanced validation, execution of the defined graph and conversions to and from native formats of the graphs.
+* communicating with an external application to delegate advanced validation, execution of the defined graph and conversions to and from native formats of the graphs.

 Pipeline Manager aims to simplify the process of developing graph-based graphical interfaces for applications that are modular and have a graph-like nature.